 Determine Your Skier Classification

-Determining your skier type is your responsibility when renting ski and snowboard equipment.
+Determining your ability level is your responsibility when renting ski and snowboard equipment.

 Your skier type, height, weight, age, and boot sole length are used by the rental or demo shop technician to determine the release and retention settings for your bindings.
 Consult the descriptions below to select your classification.
 Be sure to provide accurate information, as errors may increase your risk of injury.